FEED BACK?

 If you detected bursts of gamma rays from 30 miles away, the last thing you’d want to do is hop in a jeep for a closer look.
 Gamma rays are dangerous and the closer you got to the source the stronger they’d be.

 The explanation given for the monstrous varmints is that they are an unknown branch of the mollusk family.
-They MAY have been in dried out eggs from prehistoric times that MIGHT have been buried / preserved by a mud slide brought on by volcanic activity some time in the prehistoric past.
+They MAY have been in dried out eggs from prehistoric times (we don't know) that MIGHT have been buried / preserved by a mud slide brought on by volcanic activity some time in the prehistoric past (we don't know).
 Dr. Rogers admits that he can only guess as he has no way to be sure.

 Rogers thinks that a recent earthquake MIGHT have broke the mud covering of the dry and ancient eggs, exposing them to the water of the Salton Sea (no evil atomic bombs!).
 The east side of the Salton Sea has a very active area of seismic activity even now, where bubbling volcanic mud-pots fart carbon dioxide and methane day and night.